 2026 Midwest C. elegans Meeting

 The 2026 Midwest C. elegans Meeting will be held April 17, 2026, at Van Andel Institute in Grand Rapids, Michigan.
-The program will include presentations from researchers across the C. elegans field and a poster session, with a keynote speaker to be announced.
+The program will include presentations from researchers across the C. elegans field and a poster session, with a distinguished keynote speaker.

 For questions or to be added to our email list, please contact Allison Baker.